 Each registered St. Louis Community College student taking classes for credit are required to obtain a STLCC OneCard.

 A common credential log in to help protect your identity and offer more computer security.

 St. Louis Community College owns bookstores on each of its four campuses and at the South County Center and the William J. Harrison Education Center.
 All offer textbooks, merchandise and services to support the educational needs of our students.
 The bookstores also carry a wide variety of STLCC apparel, gifts, computers, software and general school supplies for the entire college community.

-Free tutoring, supplemental instruction, study skills/time management assistance, computer labs.
+Free tutoring, Peer-Assisted Learning, study skills/time management assistance, computer labs.